Since 2016, Southern Cross University has been home to the Farming Together Program.

-Between 2016 and 2019, Southern Cross University delivered the Farm Co-operatives and Collaboration Pilot Program (Farming Together), a $15 million program funded by the Australian Commonwealth Government.
-The Program fostered innovative collaborative models such as co-operatives to help farm, fishing and forestry groups tackle supply chain issues, drought and climate change and deliver triple bottom line benefits, including improved farm gate returns.
+Farming Together was born through the Farm Co-operatives and Collaboration Pilot Program, a $15 million program funded by the Australian Commonwealth Government.
+The Program fostered innovative collaborative models such as co-operatives to help farmer, fishing and forestry groups tackle supply chain issues, drought and climate change and deliver triple bottom line benefits, including improved farm gate returns.
+In doing so, Farming Together flipped the traditional university and industry partnership approach by placing the farmer as the primary partner, realising unique results.

-The multi-award winning Farming Together Program exceeded KPIs by more than 340% in all program deliverables, by reaching over 730 groups comprised of 28,500 primary producers across 23 industries in every region of Australia, supporting 51 projects financially and delivering more than 1,000 consultancy advisory services.
-The Farming Together Program catalysed the formation of over 70 new co-operatives, the sharpest spike in agricultural co-operative formation in Australian history.
+The multi-award-winning Farming Together Program exceeded KPIs by more than 340% in all program deliverables, by reaching over 730 groups comprised of 28,500 primary producers across 23 industries in every region of Australia, supporting 51 projects financially and delivering more than 1,000 consultancy advisory services.
+The program catalysed the formation of over 70 new co-operatives, the sharpest spike in agricultural co-operative formation in Australian history.

 The Farming Together program is founded on the core values of collaboration, respect, understanding and integrity.
-Through working together we are aware of the challenges and barriers that can exist on the pathway to success.
-We see these challenges as opportunities and work with individuals, businesses and communities to shift thinking and explore the options on offer.
-There is much gold to be found through collaboration and working together well.
+Through working together we help bring awareness and understanding to the different challenges and barriers faced by collaborating stakeholders on the pathway to success.
+We assist in transforming these challenges into opportunities and work with individuals, businesses and communities to creatively shift thinking to enable innovative solutions.

 What we do